Thiruparankundram

 As of 2011, the town had a population of 48,810.
-It was incorporated into a new township in 2011, and the first local body election for the corporation was held on 18 October 2011.
+It was incorporated into a new township in 2011, and the first local body election for the municipality was held on 18 October 2011.

 History and significance

 Thiruparankundram and its landmark hill contains some of the earliest cave temples of Shaivism tradition in this region.
 The hill is sacred to the Hindus.
-They call it Skandamalai (lit. "hill of Skanda (Murugan, Kartikeya) – the god of war").
-One of the early Shaivism-tradition cave temple at the northern foot of the hill was greatly expanded in stages with mandapas and additional shrines over the 7th- to 15th-century by various Hindu dynasties, to include a feeding house, a Vedic school and for traditional performance arts.
+They call it Kandhamalai (lit. "hill of Kandha (Murugan, Kartikeya) – the god of war").
+One of the early Shaivism-tradition cave temple at the northern foot of the hill was greatly expanded in stages with mandapas and additional shrines over the 7th to 15th century by various Hindu dynasties, to include a feeding house, a Vedic school and for traditional performance arts.
 This is now a major temple complex known as the Thirupparamkunram Murugan temple.
 It is one of the Six Abodes of Murugan, a major pilgrimage site.
 It is among the most visited tourist places in Madurai, next only to the Meenakshi Amman Temple.